Van Conversion Guide: Modules, Companies & Complete Instructions

 9. Proven suppliers: Reimo, Dometic, Truma, Victron, Fiamma.
 German spare parts, TÜV-approved.

-Celebrating 10 milestones: Insulation complete, first lamp is lit, kitchen is finished – motivation through moments of frustration.
+Celebrating 10 milestones: insulation complete, first lamp illuminates, kitchen is finished – maintaining motivation through frustrating moments.

-My conclusion after 2 years of camper life: The most satisfying DIY project of my life.
+My conclusion after two years of campervan life: The most satisfying DIY project of my life.
 I know every screw, every pipe.
-Buying it ready-made would have cost €25,000 more – money that will now go towards travel.
+Buying it ready-made would have cost €25,000 more – money that now goes towards travel.

 FAQ: Van conversion – The most frequently asked questions